-Homeowner associations are required to maintain some of the stormwater infrastructure in their neighborhoods, including swales, check dams, shoreline plantings, rain gardens, pervious paving, ponds, and other features located on common property.
-Municipalities maintain an Operations and Maintenance Plan (O&M) on file that contains the requirements for your neighborhood facilities.
-Local governments are beginning to enforce these requirements!
+In many cities and towns, homeowner associations (HOAs) own and are required to maintain some of the stormwater infrastructures in their neighborhoods, including ponds, swales, check dams, shoreline plantings, rain gardens, pervious paving, and other features located on common property.
+Some of this stormwater infrastructure includes mechanical pollution separators that are connected to buried pipes that are accessed by ground-level covers.

+The workshop typically costs less than $20.
 For more information, contact the White River Alliance at 317-672-7577 or firstname.lastname@example.org.

-Presentations from the 2016 workshop are listed below in pdf format for your use and reference.
+Presentations from the 2017 workshop are listed below in pdf format for your use and reference.

 Need help identifying a native plant or weed?
 Check out our page on Reference Guides to help you out!